2023 Disney Dining Plan Calculator

 The Disney Dining Plan essentially gives guests the option to pre-pay a set amount in exchange for receiving credits to be used at over 100 dining locations throughout Disney World.

-Guests can choose from 4 tiers of dining plans: the Quick Service Dining Plan, the Standard Dining Plan, the Disney Dining Plan Plus, or the Deluxe Dining Plan (see below for a detailed explanation of each plan).
+Guests can choose from 2 tiers of dining plans in 2024: the Quick Service Dining Plan and the Standard Dining Plan (see below for a detailed explanation of each plan).

-Dining plans are often included in Magic Your Way Packages (along with Disney Resort reservations and theme park tickets).
+Dining plans are often included in Disney World Packages (along with Disney Resort reservations and theme park tickets).

 Understanding the Disney Dining Plan Calculator